-A 9-node SOM (Fig. 1) with distinct synoptic states was identified, where the nodes are hereafter referred to as nodes one (1) to nine (9).
-Considering the SOM node frequency distributions in Fig. 1, it is noticeable that the nodes separate different stages of the monsoon circulation seasonality, although certain nodes evidently cover a wider range of months that cannot be represented by the typical monthly grouping of the seasonal cycle (e.g. 2,3,5,8).
-Circulation patterns in nodes 1, 4, and 7 can be attributed to cases primarily observed in the first three months (January, February, and March) and the last two months (November, and December), hence a pattern most representative of the dry season months.
-On the other hand, nodes 2, 5, and 8 depict an environment that is prominent during the pre-monsoon and the post-monsoon seasons, with node 2 presenting a clearer seasonal exclusivity during pre-monsoon while nodes 5 and 8 show frequent occurrences during the post-monsoon season.
-These nodes (nodes 2, 5, and 8) are hence in the following referred to as transition season nodes, a period that connects the dry and monsoon season.
-The right-hand side of the SOM nodes 3, 6, and 9 represent patterns that cover monsoon season months, but can similarly feature high frequencies outside of the monsoon season (e.g. node 3 with the highest frequency in May).
+A nine-node SOM (Fig. 1) with distinct synoptic states was identified, with the nodes hereafter being referred to as nodes 1 to 9.
+Considering the SOM node frequency distributions in Fig. 1, it is noticeable that the nodes separate different stages of the monsoon circulation seasonality, although certain nodes evidently cover a wider range of months that cannot be represented by the typical monthly grouping of the seasonal cycle (e.g. 2, 3, 5, 8).
+Circulation patterns in nodes 1, 4, and 7 can be attributed to cases primarily observed in the first 3 months (January, February, and March) and the last 2 months (November and December), hence a pattern most representative of the dry-season months.
+On the other hand, nodes 2, 5, and 8 depict an environment that is prominent during the pre-monsoon and the post-monsoon periods, with node 2 presenting a clearer seasonal exclusivity during the pre-monsoon period, while nodes 5 and 8 show frequent occurrences during the post-monsoon period.
+These nodes (nodes 2, 5, and 8) are hence in the following referred to as transition-season nodes, a period that connects the dry and monsoon season.
+The right-hand side of SOM nodes 3, 6, and 9 represents patterns that cover monsoon-season months but can similarly feature high frequencies outside of the monsoon season (e.g. node 3 with the highest frequency in May).